billymohajeri/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Books <a name="about-project"></a>
+# 📖 Leaderboard <a name="about-project"></a>

-**Awesome Books** In this project, we made a basic website that allows users to add/remove books from a list. we achieved that by using JavaScript classes. we also dynamically modified the DOM and added basic events.
+**Leaderboard** The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external Leaderboard API service.

 ## 🛠 Built With <a name="built-with"></a>